-Membership functions are used to quantify linguistic terms and can take various shapes, including triangular, trapezoidal, and Gaussian.
-The choice of membership function depends on the specific application and the nature of the data.
-We will delve into the types of the types in the next subsection.
+Membership functions quantify linguistic terms and come in various shapes such as triangular, trapezoidal, and Gaussian.
+The function choice depends on the specific application and data characteristics.
+We'll explore these types in the following subsection.

-Fuzzy Inference System: A Fuzzy Inference System (FIS) is a framework for mapping input data to output decisions using fuzzy logic [3].
-Fuzzy logic, introduced by Lotfi Zadeh in 1965, extends classical logic by incorporating degrees of truth rather than binary true/false evaluations.
-This approach enables FIS to handle imprecise, vague, or ambiguous data, making it particularly useful in complex systems where traditional binary logic falls short.
+Fuzzy Inference System:FIS is a framework that uses fuzzy logic to map input data to output decisions [3].
+Introduced by Lotfi Zadeh in 1965, fuzzy logic extends classical logic by incorporating degrees of truth, enabling FIS to handle imprecise or ambiguous data effectively.
+This makes it particularly useful for complex systems where traditional binary logic is inadequate.

-A Fuzzy Inference System typically comprises the following key components a) Input Membership Functions: The process begins with fuzzification, where crisp input values are converted into degrees of membership for linguistic terms using input membership functions.
-These functions define how each point in the input space is mapped to a membership value between 0 and 1.
-Mathematically, a membership function μ_a (x) for a fuzzy set A is represented as:
+A Fuzzy Inference System typically comprises the following key components a) Input Membership Functions: Crisp inputs are converted into degrees of membership for linguistic terms.
+These functions map each input point to a membership value between 0 and 1.
+Mathematically, a membership function μ_a (x)for a fuzzy set A is represented as: